 On Friday, March 16, the Icahn School of Medicine at Mount Sinai’s (ISMMS) graduating medical students matched to many of the nation's most competitive residency programs, including The Johns Hopkins Hospital, Massachusetts General Hospital, UCSF Medical Center, Brigham and Women’s Hospital, and Penn Medicine.

-Matching is conducted annually by the National Resident Matching Program (NRMP)—a private, not-for-profit organization, which computerizes mathematical algorithms to align the preferences of applicants with the preferences of residency programs available at U.S. teaching hospitals.
+The Match is conducted annually by the National Resident Matching Program (NRMP)—a private, not-for-profit organization, which computerizes mathematical algorithms to align the preferences of applicants with the preferences of residency programs available at teaching hospitals across the nation.

-Thirty graduates will remain within the Mount Sinai Health System, consisting of seven hospital campuses in the New York metropolitan area, to continue their training.
+Thirty-four graduates will continue their training within the Mount Sinai Health System, which consists of seven hospitals in the New York City area with an eighth addition on the horizon.

-ISMMS graduates were among 18,539 U.S. medical students who participated in Match Day 2017—the largest match to date.
-This year’s graduates will bring their accomplishments in the classroom, the laboratory, and the community to more than 20 specialties; the most popular specialties are: Internal Medicine, Emergency Medicine, Pediatrics, Family Medicine, General Surgery, and Orthopedic Surgery.
+ISMMS graduates were among 18,818 U.S. medical students who participated in this year’s Match Day—the largest match to date.
+The Class of 2018 will bring their accomplishments acquired in ISMMS classrooms, laboratories, and the community to more than 20 specialties, which include Internal Medicine, Emergency Medicine, Obstetrics and Gynecology, Pediatrics, Anesthesiology, Psychiatry, Family Medicine, and Neurology.

-We could not be more proud of our students, who exemplify the School's culture of mentoring, clinical excellence, commitment to the community, and achievement in biomedical research.
+As the Icahn School of Medicine at Mount Sinai celebrates its 50th anniversary, we could not be more proud of our students, who exemplify the School's culture of innovation, mentoring, clinical excellence, commitment to the community, and progressive biomedical research.
 Our students will bring these values and skills to the nation's best medical programs as they pursue the next phase in their careers.
-The Icahn School of Medicine at Mount Sinai has prepared them to become physicians and scientists who will advance medicine and improve the lives of countless patients.